bfeitknecht/vault/wiki/predicate (predicate logic).md

 # Examples
 ![[dmath-script-hs24.pdf#page=35&rect=31,97,394,159|dmath-script-hs24, p.25]]

-We can also define some binary predicates on $\N$.
+We can also define some binary predicates on $\mathbb N$.
 $$
 \begin{align}
 \text{less(x, y)} &= \begin{cases}